zfaustk/KHGraphDB/README.md

 Type is a first-class object, not a string on the vertex.

 BFS stores color / dist / pred in AlgorithmObjs and wipes them in EndAlgorithm.
-The walk uses a queue and a visited color so GraphReader / GraphWriter keep a KHG1 snapshot.
-The view is not the data.
+The walk uses a queue and a visited color so Lookup is a dictionary on KHID.
+Adding a vertex does not walk the set.